-Information on academic standing and student rights and responsibilities can be found in the Academic Regulations:
+Information on academic standing and student rights and responsibilities can be found in the current Academic Regulations that are posted on the Student Services/Admissions & Registration web page.

 PLAGIARISM

 Plagiarism is a serious academic offence.
 Plagiarism occurs when students present the words of someone else as their own.
 Plagiarism can be the deliberate use of a whole piece of another person's writing, but more frequently it occurs when students fail to acknowledge and document sources from which they have taken material.
 Whenever the words, research or ideas of others are directly quoted or paraphrased, they must be documented according to an accepted manuscript style (e.g., APA, CSE, MLA, etc.).
 Resubmitting a paper which has previously received credit is also considered plagiarism.
 Students who plagiarize material for assignments will receive a mark of zero (F) on the assignment and may fail the course.
 Plagiarism may also result in dismissal from a program of study or the College.